Policies

 Reports are made to the appropriate authorities when required by law.

-Reports of problematic transactions are analysed within the AML team in accordance with the internal procedures.
+Reports of problematic transactions are analyzed within the AML team in accordance with the internal procedures.

 Depending on the result of this examination and on the basis of the information gathered, the AML team will determine the appropriate FIU authority to which a report must be made and whether to terminate its relationship with the user.